shackenberg/phow_caltech101.py/README.md

 Requisite:

 - [VLFeat with a Python wrapper][2]
-- [scikit-learn][5] for VLFeat functions that don't have a Python wrapper yet.
+- [scikit-learn][5] to replace VLFeat ML functions that don't have a Python wrapper yet.
 - [The Caltech101 dataset][3]

 [5]: http://scikit-learn.org/stable/